MILI Upcoming Events

 The ROI of Investing in Social Determinants of Health

-Kurt Waltenbaugh, Founder & CEO of Carrot Health Inc., will examine how business investments in the drivers of social determinants of health (SDoH) can lead to reductions in overall health care costs.
-During this webinar, Mr. Waltenbaugh will discuss research and programs at Carrot Health targeting consumer health behavior and outcomes including data needs, how emergency department super-utilization and readmission rates are affected by SDoH, how Carrot Health addresses bias, and the steps they take to minimize health inequities.
+Kurt Waltenbaugh, Founder & CEO of Carrot Health Inc., joined MILI Academic Director, Prof. Karaca-Mandic to examine how business investments in the drivers of social determinants of health (SDoH) can lead to reductions in overall health care costs.
+During this webinar, Mr. Waltenbaugh discussed research and programs at Carrot Health targeting consumer health behavior and outcomes including data needs, how emergency department super-utilization and readmission rates are affected by SDoH, how Carrot Health addresses bias, and the steps they take to minimize health inequities.

 The Coventor: Its Development, Implications, & Lessons Learned

-The leaders of the Coventor team from the Earl E. Bakken Medical Devices Center, UnitedHealth Group, Medtronic, and Boston Scientific joined MILI Academic Director, Prof. Pinar Karaca-Mandic, to tell the story of the Coventor's development, discussed key factors to its success, examined implications moving forward, and reflected on the lessons learned.
+The leaders of the Coventor team from the Earl E. Bakken Medical Devices Center, UnitedHealth Group, Medtronic, and Boston Scientific joined MILI Academic Director, Prof. Pinar Karaca-Mandic, to tell the story of the Coventor's development, discuss key factors to its success, examine implications moving forward, and reflected on the lessons learned.

 Recorded August 3, 2020

 The Future of Healthcare: What Will it Look Like?
 Who Will Lead It?